Mrs. Kimberly Beckham, Music/Visual Technician

 In December of 2014, Mr. Carr graduated from Kennesaw State University with a B.S. in Psychology and a minor in Applied Statistics and Data Analysis.
 He now works full-time as the eCommerce Data Specialist for Pillow Perfect, Inc. in Woodstock.

-Ms. Krafka is a Marietta native and currently teaches first grade at Ford Elementary in Cobb County.
-She is engaged to be married in July 2017.
+Mrs. Lynn is a Marietta native and currently teaches first grade at Ford Elementary in Cobb County.
+She and her husband were married in July 2017.